 Due to the contemporary nature of the course an extensive bibliography of current reading material will be provided.
 These will be accessible electronically through the library.

-May apply via special permission for advanced surgical trainees
+Note: Department permission required for enrolment.
+Exemption may apply via special permission for advanced surgical trainees

 Candidates are expected generally to be undertaking advanced surgical training or similar